Augusts Voss

 Augusts (Note: Also transliterated as August and Avgust.)
-Eduardovich Voss (Август Эдуардович Восс; 30 October 1919, Saltykovo – 10 February 1994, Moscow) was a Soviet politician of Latvian origin and party functionary.
+Eduardovich Voss (Август Эдуардович Восс; 30 October 1919 – 10 February 1994) was a Soviet politician of Latvian origin and party functionary.
 Before World War II he worked as a school teacher.
 In 1940, he was mobilized into the Red Army and served as a politruk.
 From 1945, he served as a party apparatchik in Latvia.
-From 1966 till 1984, he was First Secretary (later: General Secretary) of the Communist Party of Latvia and member of the Central Committee of the Communist Party of the Soviet Union from 1971 till 1990.
+From 1966 till 1984, he was First Secretary of the Central Committee of the Communist Party of Latvia that is, the actual leader of the Latvian SSR and member of the Central Committee of the Communist Party of the Soviet Union from 1971 till 1990.
 From 1984 till 1989, he was Chairman of the Soviet of Nationalities, upper chamber of the Supreme Soviet of the Soviet Union.

-He did not return to Latvia and died in Moscow in 1994, where he is also buried.
+Early life and career

+He was born on October 30, 1916 in Omsk Governorate, Russian SFSR.
+He was born to a farmer, Eduard Voss (1884–1973), and his wife, Maria Voss (1891–1989).
+He had a brother, Janis (1918–2012), and a sister.
+In 1933, he completed a three-month teacher training course and began working as a primary school teacher in the village of Znamenshchiki, and from 1935, as a mathematics teacher at Vikulovskaya Secondary School.
+After graduating from the Tyumen Teachers' Institute in 1939) he worked in a secondary school in the village of Armizon.

+World War II

+From 1940, he was in the Red Army, graduated from the regimental school, and in February 1941, courses for political workers in Moscow.
+During this period, he joined the Communist Party of the Soviet Union.
+During World War II, he worked politically in the active army.
+He fought as a lieutenant in the anti-aircraft battery of the 329th anti-aircraft artillery regiment of the Moscow Air Defence District (with the rank of junior political instructor, then political instructor), from June 1942 - commissar of the artillery battalion in the 201st Latvian Rifle Division (later the 43rd Guards Rifle Division).
+On the Leningrad Front, he was a political instructor, twice wounded and shell-shocked.
+In January 1943, he was seriously wounded near Staraya Russa, treated in the 1081st evacuation hospital and was discharged on July 7, 1943.
+From 1943, he was director of the Vikulovskaya secondary school.